What is an End-of-Life Doula?

 Death is something that we tend to be afraid of talking about, even when confronting the reality of death.
 Christine is able to help you and your loved one navigate the difficult conversations surrounding death.
 She is able to help educate you on the stages of death and what to expect during each stage.

 A legacy project can be a deeply meaningful experience.
-This type of project can bring peace and comfort to you and your family, assisting with the grieving process.
+This type of project can bring peace and comfort to you and your loved ones, assisting with the grieving process.
 Christine can help with creating remembrances, written letters to loved ones, video or audio recordings, writing obituaries or living eulogies are all special sentiments.
 The legacy projects can be done with or for a loved one who has passed.